- Although monthly bills may seem to be rigidly fixed and inflexible, there are ways to cut many of them down to size.

-Tayne agrees.
-“This is one area where doing your homework really pays off.”
-You may qualify for one of the many discounts insurance companies offer but don’t advertise, she explains.
+“This is one area where doing your homework really pays off,” Tayne says.
+You may qualify for one of the many discounts insurance companies offer but don’t advertise.
 For example, your auto insurance may offer a discount if you take a short online course or if you maintain good grades in school.
 You might save 5 to 15 percent in annual premiums by buying two or more policies from the same insurance company, such as auto and home insurance.

 Ask for a better deal

 “Don’t assume you already have the best deal,” Ritter says.
-It pays to shop around because prices change and companies offer deals from time to time.
+It pays to shop around because prices change and companies offer limited-time deals.

-Try to negotiate a better rate with your current service providers, advises Komando.
+Try to negotiate a better rate with your current service providers, Komando suggests.
 Find out if competitors are offering better rates.
 Then call your current company and “explain to them that their costs are too high and you need to start saving,” even if that means switching to their competitor who is offering better rates.

-Ask if they offer any discounts for veterans, seniors or educators, Tayne suggests.
-“You would be surprised what discounts you may be eligible for if you take the time to ask.”
-Do they have a budget plan or a discount for automatic “paperless” payment?
+Ask if they offer any discounts for veterans, seniors or educators, Tayne says: “You would be surprised what discounts you may be eligible for if you take the time to ask.”
+Check to see if they have a budget plan or a discount for automatic “paperless” payment.

 Read the fine print